Joshua-Burdick/travelapp/README.md

 # travelapp

+An app to help find places to travel too.

 ## What you will need
 - [NodeJS](https://nodejs.org/en/) (ensure that you select `npm package manager` under 'Custom Setup')
 - [Vue.js](https://v2.vuejs.org/) (`npm install vue`)